ZipCodeCore/MediciMess/README.md

 ## Overview

 MediciMess is an educational project that demonstrates the fundamental principles of double-entry accounting through a simulation of the Medici Bank's operations in 1397.
-The implementation uses ducats as the currency in honor of the historical Medici banking dynasty.
+The implementation uses florins as the currency in honor of the historical Medici banking dynasty.

 This project showcases how double-entry accounting works - a system where every financial transaction affects at least two accounts, and the sum of debits must always equal the sum of credits.